cloudamqp/terraform-provider-cloudamqp/docs/resources/privatelink_azure.md

 ## Create PrivateLink with additional firewall rules

 To create a PrivateLink configuration with additional firewall rules, it's required to chain the [cloudamqp_security_firewall](https://registry.terraform.io/providers/cloudamqp/cloudamqp/latest/docs/resources/security_firewall) resource to avoid parallel conflicting resource calls.
-This is done by adding dependency in the firewall resource to the PrivateLink resource, `cloudamqp_privatelink_azure.privatelink`.
+You can do this by making the firewall resource depend on the PrivateLink resource, `cloudamqp_privatelink_azure.privatelink`.

 Furthermore, since all firewall rules are overwritten, the otherwise automatically added rules for the PrivateLink also needs to be added.